-Therefore sole directors tend to set their salary between the lower and primary threshold, and then take the remainder of their income in dividends.
+Therefore sole directors tend to set their salary between the lower earnings limit and primary threshold, and then take the remainder of their income in dividends.

 If there are two directors or some employees you may be entitled to the Employment Allowance, meaning you it would be more beneficial to both be on the higher salary, of your personal allowance.
 This is due to the Employment Allowance covering the NI payable by the company.